suut/psychic-happiness/README.md

 psychic-happiness
 =================

-An public-domain IRC bot written in Python.
+An public-domain IRC bot written in Python 3.

 If you are willing to use it, please fill in the proper informations:
 * Your Google API key in the google.py file